The same question as been asked for a long time: How can EXO recipient management be done without the need of administrative accounts?

 Now that we have the ability to use certificates in our authentication flow, we can use this mechanism in scenarios like scheduled tasks and eliminated the need of service accounts.

-The required steps to leverage this are outlined here.
+The required steps to leverage this are outlined in this article on App-only authentication for unattended scripts in the EXO V2 module.
 Here is a short summary:- A certificate (could be a self-signed or an existing one from your PKI)

 - A registered application in Azure AD with ManageAsApp assigned Application permissions and a assigned supported RBAC role

 The list doesn't seem too long, but there's still a few steps and it will take some time.
-In order to reduce the time you can use Dave’s PowerShell module here.
+In order to reduce the time you can use Dave’s PowerShell module PowerShell module PSServicePrincipal.
 With this module it’s super easy to perform all required configuration steps within seconds: